/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 1,320 km

-Start in style from Andermatt, surrounded by the lofty peaks of the Swiss Alps and down to the waterfalls of Schaffhausen and the tranquil Lake Constance, a cyclist’s paradise, and then among the half-timbered houses of Alsace, on the border between France and Germany.
-You will then pedal along the German section of the Rhine Cycle Route, among rolling hills carpeted with Riesling vineyards, on completely flat terrain.
-In Holland then the Rhine splits, forming a large delta where other rivers also converge.
+Begin your journey in the elegant town of Andermatt, nestled amongst the towering peaks of the Swiss Alps.
+Cycle down to the thundering waterfalls of Schaffhausen and the serene shores of Lake Constance, a haven for cyclists, before venturing through the picturesque half-timbered villages of Alsace, straddling the border between France and Germany.
+Then, you will pedal along the German section of the Rhine Cycle Route through rolling hills carpeted with Riesling vineyards on completely flat terrain.
+Then, in Holland, the Rhine splits to form a large delta where other rivers also converge.

 Eurovelo 17 The Rhone Cycle Route